 COVID-19 Community Based Transmission and School Metrics

-Substantial community level transmission is determined by three metrics established in conjunction with the State of New Hampshire Department of Health and Human Services (DHHS) and the Centers for Disease Control and Prevention (CDC).
-When any one of the metrics exceeds the set threshold, a community is designated as "RED" or substantial.
-Currently, in Nashua, we are exceeding the thresholds set on two metrics: new infections per 100k and the 7-day total test positivity rate.
+Community level transmission is determined by two metrics established in conjunction with the State of New Hampshire Department of Health and Human Services (DHHS) and the Centers for Disease Control and Prevention (CDC).
+When two of the metrics exceeds the set threshold, a community is designated as "RED" or substantial.
+When one of the metrics exceeds the set threshold, a community is designated as "YELLOW" or moderate.
+When the number of new cases per 100k over 14 days is less than 50, a community is designated as "GREEN" or minimal.

 Number of new cases within 14 days standardized by population size to compare across groups.
 This tells us how quickly disease is occurring in the community.